Mtik333/pracaInzynierska/README.md

 Exported functionality of both types of ants to the abstract class so it can be easily switched during execution of program
 - the same will happen with the logic classes, but first I need to fully implement the second algorithm

+0.5.0 - 26.08.2017

+Added second algorithm - Mushroom dataset works much smoother than with the first one
+- some issues with NaN double values to be investigated
+- significance of heuristic is too high (should be like that or no?) or pheromones are too weak
+- proper tests should be performed with more datasets